jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/01-Population-Points.md

 ### I. Data

-  The data are provided as [MBTiles](https://docs.mapbox.com/help/glossary/mbtiles){:target="_blank"}, but you in genreal you could also upload shapefiles or JSON files to stlye in Mapbox Studio.
+  The data are provided as [MBTiles](https://docs.mapbox.com/help/glossary/mbtiles){:target="_blank"}, but you in general could also upload shapefiles or JSON files to style in Mapbox Studio.

 1. Download the following 2 tilesets: